August 17, 2025

 Courtesy of Cook Medical

-According to a press release from Cook Medical, Cook died Sunday morning.
+According to a statement from Cook Medical, Cook died Sunday morning.

 Gayle and her husband Bill started their medical device business in a spare bedroom of their Bloomington apartment in the 1960s.

-Cook Medical is now a global company but remains headquartered in Bloomington.
+Cook Medical is now a global company but it remains headquartered in Bloomington.

-Gayle was involved in historic preservation.
+Gayle was a passionate advocate for historic preservation.
 She and Bill spent more than $500 million restoring the historic West Baden Springs and French Lick resorts.

-In 1989, Gayle was kidnapped in a failed $1.7 million ransom attempt.
-Arthur Curry bound and gagged her and drove her around Bloomington for 26 hours.
+In 1989, Gayle was the victim of a widely reported kidnapping and failed $1.7 million ransom attempt.
+A man named Arthur Curry bound and gagged her and drove her around Bloomington for 26 hours.

 Support independent journalism today.
 You rely on WFYI to stay informed, and we depend on you to make our work possible.
 Donate to power our nonprofit reporting today.
 Give now.